19 October 2020Back to news

 Before the event

-• Two weeks before bonfire night you should prepare a safe and comfortable ‘den’ for your pet.
+- At least two weeks before bonfire night you should prepare a safe and comfortable ‘den’ for your pet.
 They may then wish to hide here when the fireworks begin.
-This could be a covered create with the door left open, or perhaps in the cupboard under the stairs.
+This could be a covered crate with the door left open, or perhaps in the cupboard under the stairs.
 Cats often prefer to hide up high.

 When fireworks are expected

-• Ensure your dog is exercised during the day before a fireworks event.
-You could also try gradually change walking time from dark hours to daylight hours in run up to fireworks evening.
+- Ensure your dog is exercised during the day before a fireworks event.
+You could also try gradually changing walking time from dark hours to daylight hours in the run up to fireworks evening.

-• Keep your pet indoors to keep them safe and secure whilst fireworks are being set off.
+- Keep your pet indoors to keep them safe and secure whilst fireworks are being set off.
 Provide them with distractions such as food, treats and toys.
 Try not to feed them for several hours before sundown so they are hungry and more likely to engage with food and toys during fireworks.

-• Turn on the television or radio with the volume moderately high to drown out the noise of the fireworks.
+- Turn on the television or radio with the volume moderately high to drown out the noise of the fireworks.
 A white noise machine would work well too.

 If your pet suffers from a severe firework phobia please contact us to discuss this as occasionally medication may be necessary.
 With tailored advice it may be possible to introduce desensitisation or counter-conditioning for long term control of the problem, however this cannot be done until after the fireworks have finished.
 01934 852422